willGraham01/ARC-DnD/character_creation/levelling-up.md

 ### Example: Erik's HP

-Erik's HP currently sits at TODO, the starting amount provided by his Ranger class plus is CON modifier.
+Erik's HP currently sits at 13, the starting amount provided by his Ranger class plus is CON modifier.
 The Ranger hit dice is a d10, and Erik is gaining two levels so he rolls twice:

-- The first is TODO + CON mod = TODO,
+- The first is 4 + CON mod = 7, slightly below average but that's what happens sometimes.
-- The second is TODO + CON mod = TODO,
+- The second is 9 + CON mod = 12, which helps to offset the balance there!

-for a total of TODO extra hit points.
+for a total of 19 extra hit points.
-He adds that to his current maximum for a total of TODO.
+He adds that to his current maximum for a total of 32.

 ## Increase your Number of Hit Die